evronylab/NanoSeqTools/README.md

 * estimated_error_rates: Data frame of the probability of having independent errors affecting both strands and resulting in a false-positive double-strand mutation and the number of estimated false positive double-strand mutations, based on the independent error rates in the purine channels.
 Columns: sample, total_error_rate, total_errors.

 ### load_nanoseq_regions
-Load all files for analysis of NanoSeq data
+Load NanoSeq coverage and trinculeotide spectrum for burden analysis of specific genomic regions

 ##### Arguments
-*
+* nanoseq_data: Dataset resulting from load_nanoseq_data function

+* regions.list: GRangesList object, comprised of GRanges that each contains a 'region set' to jointly analyze.
+The regions within each 'region set' can have overlaps (the functions handle this).
+The strand of each region in the region set specifies for each region, which mutations to include: '+ and '-' strand include mutations where central pyrimidine is on the '+' and '-' strands of the reference genome, respectively, and '*' includes all mutations.
+When there are overlapping regions with opposite strands, the mutations are counted only once regardless of the strand.
+Best practice is to name the elements of regions.list, since these names are carried forward to the output.

+* tabix_bin: Full path to tabix binary

 #### Outputs
 *

 ## Citation
-If you use NanoSeqTools, please cite Srinivasa A, Evrony GD, [TBD].
+If you use NanoSeqTools, please cite Srinivasa A and Evrony GD.
+(2024).
+NanoSeqTools [Computer software]. https://github.com/evronylab/NanoSeqTools